Cray-HPE/csm-config/ansible/roles/csm.gpg_keys/README.md

 csm.gpg_keys
 =========

-Install the CSM GPG signing public key.
+Install the CSM GPG signing public keys.
 This role is a dependency of the `csm.packages` role.

 Requirements
 ------------

-The Kubernetes secret must be available in the namespace and field specified by the `csm_gpg_key_*` variables below.
-The key must be stored as a base64-encoded string.
+The Kubernetes secret must be available in the namespace specified by the `csm_gpg_key_*` variables below.
+Each field in secret is processed as separate GPG signing key.
+Keys must be stored as base64-encoded string.

 Role Variables
 --------------